ZizouHe/stats-and-beyond/README.md

 Some pieces of knowledges of statistics and more.

-The Gitbook pages version is [here](https://zizouhe.github.io/stats-and-beyond-pages/).
+The Github pages version is [here](https://zizouhe.github.io/stats-and-beyond-pages/).

+Due to some bugs of Github pages, you need to ***refresh the note page*** if it contains math exprssions.